FullstackAcademy/quick-student-pairer/README.md

 A small script that reads a list of students and and writes a new random pairing list.

-## :confounded: For when LearnDot is broke :grimacing:
+## :confounded: For when our learning platform's pairing algorithm is broke :grimacing:

 ## Instructions
 1) Enter student names into students.txt, seperated by new lines